Reps call for reopening of Banex Plaza

 The House also highlighted the Okuama crisis in Delta State, where 17 soldiers were reportedly killed during a peacekeeping mission, resulting in substantial military retaliation and extensive damage.

-“This underscores the inefficacy of current rules of engagement and emphasizes the necessity for a reassessment of military intervention in civil matters.”
+“This underscores the inefficacy of current rules of engagement and emphasises the necessity for a reassessment of military intervention in civil matters.”

 “Mr. Speaker, esteemed colleagues, the recent events at Banex Plaza and Okuama in Delta State underscore the imperative for a comprehensive reassessment of our security strategy.”

 “Proper engagement and the integration of modern technology could have prevented these tragedies.
-It’s imperative that the military concentrates on national defense, leaving civil matters to the police.”
+It’s imperative that the military concentrate on national defense, leaving civil matters to the police.”

-The House to this end directed the Committees on National Security and Intelligence, Defence, and Police Affairs to investigate the closure of Banex Plaza and the military’s role in the incident.
+To this end, the House directed the Committees on National Security and Intelligence, Defence, and Police Affairs to investigate the closure of Banex Plaza and the military’s role in the incident.

 Disclaimer